 When carrying out:

-Introduce experts.
+Introduce the experts.

 Experts answer questions as specifically and briefly as possible;

-Thank the experts and viewers.
+Thank the experts and the audience.

-Conduct a debriefing on the content of the discussion and the manner in which it was conducted.
+Summarize the content of the discussion and the manner in which it was conducted.

 Preliminary: